Gift Card And Incentive Card Market Size and Share

 By Card Type: Open-Loop Gains Ground Through Network Effects

-Closed-Loop issuers currently hold a 63.5% share of the global gift card market in 2024, defending their position by embedding loyalty points and exclusive perks.
+Closed-Loop issuers currently hold a 63.5% share of the gift card and incentive card market in 2024, defending their position by embedding loyalty points and exclusive perks.
 The open-loop segment is expected to grow at a 9.82% CAGR over the forecast period, eroding Closed-Loop dominance as consumers value multi-merchant choice.
 Visa’s Flexible Credential lets users switch funding sources on a single token, broadening acceptance while mitigating interchange exposure for merchants.
 Corporate bulk purchasers now favour open networks to maximise employee choice, accelerating volume migration.
-Over the forecast horizon, hybrid credentials combining store-specific benefits with network rails are likely to define competitive advantage in the gift card market.
+Over the forecast horizon, hybrid credentials combining store-specific benefits with network rails are likely to define competitive advantage in the gift card and incentive card market.

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.